Your Organization and NGS

 To sum it up, a delegate’s job includes:

-1. being the primary advocate in your organization for NGS
+- being the primary advocate in your organization for NGS and bringing ideas or concerns to NGS from your organization

-2. encouraging members of your organization to support national, state, local, and specialty genealogy societies
+- encouraging others in your organization to support national, state, local, and specialty genealogy societies and organizations

-4. voting in all NGS elections and on motions and resolutions during delegate meetings
+- voting in NGS elections and on motions and resolutions during delegate meetings

-5. disseminating information about NGS conferences to your organization
+- disseminating information about NGS conferences and events to your organization

 Why Does Your Organization Need an Administrator?